tnrn/tnrn-loading/README.md

 ## Usage

-Install the loading-spinner-overlay from npm with `npm install react-native-smart-loading-spinner-overlay --save`.
+Install the loading-spinner-overlay from npm with `npm install tnrn-loading --save`.
-Then, require it from your app's JavaScript files with `import loading-spinner-overlay from 'react-native-smart-loading-spinner-overlay'`.
+Then, require it from your app's JavaScript files with `import loading-spinner-overlay from 'tnrn-loading'`.

 ```js